-The determination of fair value was based on multiple valuation approaches including an income approach utilizing discounted cash flows and a market approach utilizing observable key ratios of peer companies.
-The valuation methodologies utilized are subject to key judgments and assumptions.
+The determination of fair value was based on an income approach utilizing discounted cash flows.
+The valuation methodology utilized is subject to key judgments and assumptions.
 Estimates of fair value are inherently uncertain and represent management's reasonable expectation regarding future developments.
 These estimates and the judgments and assumptions upon which the estimates are based will, in all likelihood, differ in some respects from actual future results.
 Declines in estimated fair value could result in goodwill impairments in future periods which could materially adversely affect our results of operations or financial position.

 The income approach to determining fair value computed the projections of the cash flows that the reporting unit is expected to generate converted into a present value equivalent through discounting.
 Significant assumptions in the income approach model include income projections, discount rates and terminal growth values.
-The income projections include modest premium growth rates in 2011 based on our budgets in our business units which reflect the current competitive pricing environment.
-Beginning in 2012, our premium growth assumptions reflect a return to a more favorable pricing environment.
-The income projections also include loss and LAE assumptions which reflect recent historical trends and the movement towards a more favorable pricing environment beginning in 2012.
-The income projections also include assumptions for expense growth and investment yields which are based on budgets and business plans for each of our business units.
+The income projections include modest premium growth rates in 2012 which reflect the current competitive pricing environment.
+Beginning in 2013, our premium growth assumptions reflect a return to a more favorable pricing environment.
+The income projections also include loss and LAE assumptions which reflect recent historical trends and the movement towards a more favorable pricing environment beginning in 2013.
+The income projections also include assumptions for expense growth and investment yields which are based on business plans for each of our business units.
 The discount rate was based on a risk free rate plus a beta adjusted equity risk premium and specific company risk premium.
 The assumptions were based on historical experience, expectations of future performance, expected market conditions and other factors requiring judgment and estimates.
 While we believe the assumptions used in these models were reasonable, the inherent uncertainty in predicting future performance and market conditions may change over time and influence the outcome of future testing.